Community Corner

 Copies of Dr. Pachirat’s book, “Every Twelve Seconds: Industrialized

-Slaughter and the Politics of Sight,” will be available for purchase for
+Slaughter and the Politics of Sight,”

 $20 plus 6% Sales Tax ($21.20).
 Proceeds from the sale of books will be donated